 MSc Statistical Science

 MSc Water Science, Policy & Management

-You must be a current student of the State University System of Florida (SUSF).
-A list of eligible institutions is available on the SUSF Board of Governors website.
+You must be a current student of the State University System of Florida (SUSF) or of the University of Miami.
+A list of eligible SUSF institutions is available on the SUSF Board of Governors website.
 You must also be ordinarily resident in the state of Florida in the USA.
 Scholarships will be awarded on the basis of academic merit.
-The programme aims to have one graduate from each of the SUSF universities represented in each annual cohort of scholars and preference shall be given to applicants in order to achieve this aim.
-However, if this is not possible, scholarships may be awarded to additional eligible applicants from the SUSF universities from which a scholar has already been selected.
+The programme aims to have one graduate from each of the SUSF universities and University of Miami represented in each annual cohort of scholars and preference shall be given to applicants in order to achieve this aim.
+However, if this is not possible, scholarships may be awarded to additional eligible applicants from the SUSF universities or the University of Miami from which a scholar has already been selected.
 In selecting the annual cohort of scholars, priority will be given to applicants in order to fulfil the aim of representing a range of subject areas.

 We will use the details you insert in the Qualifications section of the graduate application form to determine your previous education institutions.
 For further details on how to complete this section of the graduate application form, please see the Qualifications section of the graduate application form and also the Technical Help.

 To be eligible for consideration for this scholarship, applicants must be successful in being offered a place on their course after consideration of applications received by the relevant January deadline for the course.
 Course applications which are held over after the January deadline to be re-evaluated against applications received by the March deadline or course applications which have been put on a waiting list are not be eligible for scholarship consideration unless scholarships are still available after the decisions have been made regarding applications received by the January deadline.